MegKrish/maps/my-googlemap/READMe.md

 Please note this is located within the MapContainer.
 API Key will be sent via email

+2) npm install

+3) create-react-app File Name
+   Put file in
+   npm start

-2) start application npm start
+3) start application npm start

 3) go to http://localhost:3000/